 The juvenile was released to their guardian and the adult male, David Jesus Huitt Jr. who is currently residing in North Charleston, was arrested.
 Mr. Huitt has been charged with Simple Possession of Marijuana and Tampering with a Motor Vehicle.
 Our Detectives are continuing to investigate this matter and there is the possibility of additional charges being filed and arrests being made.

 As a reminder, please call 911 immediately if you ever see anything suspicious going on so your police officers can respond and investigate what is going on.

-The Head Start program asked Hanahan Police and Fire to come to their Public Safety Day and Fishburne Elementary School.
-Children ages 3-5 received from first-hand knowledge on how a fire truck works, what a police dog can do and how all of the lights and sirens work.
+The Head Start program asked Hanahan Police and Fire to come to their Public Safety Day at Fishburne Elementary School.
+Children ages 3-5 received first-hand knowledge on how a fire truck works, what a police dog can do and how all of the lights and sirens work.
 It was a great day for not only the children, but for the City of Hanahan Employees that got to attend.

 Foster Creek Road at Juliet Drive is closed until further notice due to a water main break that has washed away portions of the roadway.

 Hanahan Police Department, South Carolina Department of Transportation, Berkeley County Roads and Bridges and Charleston Water Systems are on scene working to get the repair completed.

 We do not yet have an estimated time of completion although it’s expected to last majority of the day.

 Update #1: 4/11/2018 @ 6am – The roadway is opened to through traffic.